 What is on your bookshelf?

-Don't laugh but World War Z and the Zombie Survival Guide by Max Brooks.
-Other titles include the History of Earth by William K. Hartmann and the Gnostic Gospels by Elaine Pagels.
 I do a fair amount of writing and research on theology and ancient history.
-I'm also still an avid fan of geology and aarth science.
-That makes up about half of my bookshelves which are considerable.
+I'm also still an avid fan of geology and earth science.
+That makes up about half of my bookshelves, which is considerable.

 Another title includes thyristor theory and applications where I actually sat down and built and tested the circuits in this book and along with my experience in industrial welder repair is the basis of the projects on my website such as the Arduino AC power control.